 - When cooking is complete, use a quick release.

 - Remove the steamer basket and discard cooked produce.
-Let the flavored water cool slightly than pour into a mason jar, top with a pourable lid and place in the refrigerator to chill.
+Let the flavored water cool slightly, pour into a mason jar, top with a pourable lid and place in the refrigerator to chill.

 - Straight from the jar, the water is quite potent.
 I like to add 2-3 tablespoons per 8 ounces of water for just a hint of flavor; sweeten if desired

-- Another option: Freeze the infused water in an ice cube tray and pop them into your bottled water.
+- Freeze the infused water in an ice cube tray and pop cubes into your bottled water.

-- The colored frozen cubes would look amazing in a big punch bowl for a party!
+- The colored frozen cubes look amazing in a big punch bowl for a party!